thomasekdahlN/jeti/README.md

 - = Fuel = Zero configuration neccessary to have very advanced information and alarms on tank level Alarms will be repeated at most every 25 second if error condition is sustained

-Telemetry display
+Telemetry display visual
-- Turbine status (and only that)
+- Fuel gauge, RPM, CU volt and status double window  from "ECU data display" for Orbit made by Bernd Woköck
-- Reimplemented the telemetry status display code and graphics  from "ECU data display" for Orbit made by Bernd Woköck
+- Experimental RPM and TEMP gauge (very cool, but not tested)

 Thinking of implementing:
 - Warning if you try to shutdown turbine while it is too hot (if possible to implement)